Daethyra/Splunk-DVWA/README.md

             8. `splunk add monitor /var/log/mysql/error.log`
             9. `splunk add monitor /etc/shadow`
             10. `splunk add tcp 80` OR try: `splunk add monitor 80`
-      - [ ] Solution 2: requires I create the `inputs.conf` and `outputs.conf` before composition runtime, and that these configuration files are mounted in a safe directory being being copied to `$SPLUNK_HOME/etc/system/local` post installation of the Splunk Forwarder on DVWA.
+      - [ ] <s>Solution 2: requires I create the `inputs.conf` and `outputs.conf` before composition runtime, and that these configuration files are mounted in a safe directory being being copied to `$SPLUNK_HOME/etc/system/local` post installation of the Splunk Forwarder on DVWA.</s>
-      - [x] [Solution 3](https://splunk.github.io/docker-splunk/EXAMPLES.html#create-standalone-and-universal-forwarder): Add a Universal Forwarder container in the compose file and configuring it using `SPLUNK_ADD`</details>
+      - [x] <s>[Solution 3](https://splunk.github.io/docker-splunk/EXAMPLES.html#create-standalone-and-universal-forwarder): Add a Universal Forwarder container in the compose file and configuring it using `SPLUNK_ADD`</s></details>

 Part 3: